Giftbit/lightrail-client-java/README.md

 LightrailFund giftFund = LightrailFund.createByCardId("<CARD ID>", 735, "USD");
 ```

-#### Creating and Retrieving Gift Cards
+#### Creating Gift Cards

 Gift cards are created as part of a Gift Card Program.
 You can set up a Gift Card Program by logging into the Lightrail [web application](https://www.lightrail.com).
-A Program Once you have a Gift Card Program, you need the `programId` in order to create Gift Cards in that program.
+Once you have a Gift Card Program, you can copy and use the `programId` for creating Gift Cards in that program.

 You can create a Gift Card by calling one of the `create()` methods in the `GiftCard` class.
 You need to provide the Program ID.
 Optionally, you can also provide an initial value, a start date, and an expiry date.
 For example: